HSF/hsf.github.io/organization/_posts/2022/2022-11-24-coordination.md

 #### C++ Course and Hands-on Training

-(Sudhir on behalf of C++ team)- 5th HEP C++ Course, post-training discussion (Advance the HEP C++ Course - monthly jour fixe) https://indico.cern.ch/event/1203350/  Please have a look at slides - https://indico.cern.ch/event/1203350/contributions/5060368/attachments/2548822/4389866/20221116-HepCppCourse-5thCoursePostTraining.pdf
+(Sudhir on behalf of C++ team)- 5th HEP C++ Course, post-training discussion (Advance the HEP C++ Course - fixed monthly meeting) https://indico.cern.ch/event/1203350/  Please have a look at slides - https://indico.cern.ch/event/1203350/contributions/5060368/attachments/2548822/4389866/20221116-HepCppCourse-5thCoursePostTraining.pdf

 - How many people have been trained to date?
   - Registration has been 75-100 for each course, so 375-500, *but there is attrition!*